-I am licensed to practice in several federal court districts, including in San Antonio, and yes, there are federal DWI arrests and prosecution.
+I am a federal DWI lawyer in San Antonio, TX, licensed to practice in several federal court districts, and yes, there are federal DWI arrests and prosecutions.
 It is similar to the particular State in which the federal property or military base is located.
 While there are no federal DWI laws, the United States courts incorporate the laws of the State in which the government property is located.

 San Antonio is located in the United States District Courts Western District of Texas.
 It is one of the largest districts by area in the United States.

 The Western District of Texas